 There Are No Limits

 If you want to be a number one bestselling author, touch the cover of your book.
 If you want to finish first in a triathlon, hear the spectators’ cheers.
-If you crave acclaim from family, feel the glow in your chest.
 It can only come true if you first create it mentally.

 When you have the picture and the feeling that comes with it, fix it in your mind with an anchor.
 The anchor is a physical sensation.
 Linking the sensation with the vision makes it easier to recall.
 Pinch your thumb and middle finger together firmly while picturing your dream in all its multicoloured glory.